Budleigh Salterton

-Budleigh Salterton is a seaside town on the coast in East Devon, England, 15 miles south-east of Exeter.
-It lies within the East Devon Area of Outstanding Natural Beauty, and forms much of the electoral ward of Budleigh, whose ward population at the 2021 census was 7,671.
+Budleigh Salterton, commonly known locally as "Budleigh", is a seaside town on the coast in East Devon, England, approximately 15 miles south-east of Exeter and 8 miles east of Exmouth.
+The town had a population of 5,240 at the 2021 census.

+It lies within the East Devon National Landscape (formerly designated as an Area of Outstanding Natural Beauty), and forms part of the Budleigh Salterton electoral ward.
+The ward had a population of 7,671 at the 2021 census.